Looking for the way to report suspicious activity on Upwork? See this Help article.

 At Upwork, we take the security of our users very seriously.
-Upwork values the work done by security researchers in improving the security of our products and service offerings.
-We are committed to working with this community to verify, reproduce, and respond to legitimate reported vulnerabilities.
-We encourage the community to participate in our responsible reporting process.
-For more information about reporting Upwork-related suspicious activity by a fellow user, click here instead.
+We are committed to tirelessly working to verify, reproduce, and respond to legitimate vulnerabilities, and we value the work done by security researchers in improving the security of our products and service offerings.
+We encourage the Upwork community to participate in our responsible reporting process.

-If you believe you have discovered a potential security vulnerability on any of the upwork.com domains, please help us fix it as quickly as possible by reporting your findings to us following our Guidelines for Responsible Disclosure (described below).
+If you believe you have discovered a potential security vulnerability on any of the Upwork.com domains, please help us fix it by reporting your findings under our Upwork Bug Bounty Program.
 Publicly disclosing a vulnerability can put the entire community at risk, so we urge those reporting vulnerabilities to keep matters private until we can resolve the issue.

 - Please do not engage in security research that involves:

 - Potential or actual damage to Upwork users, systems, or applications.

 - Use of an exploit to view data without authorization that involves the corruption of data.

 - Requests for compensation for the reporting of security issues through any external marketplace for vulnerabilities, whether black-market or otherwise.